Review of Blue Buffalo Wilderness Canned Dog Food

-The first two ingredients in this food include turkey and chicken.
-Turkey and chicken are considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of poultry”.1
+The second ingredient is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+The seventh ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Blue Buffalo product.

 With one notable exception…